 With an inner offering, we offer objects that are inside our bodies.
 They are represented by what are normally considered dirty substances, such as urine, feces, blood, and the flesh of various animals including humans.
 The inner items that these substances represent are the five aggregate factors that make up each moment of our experience and the five physical elements that make up our body.
 In the Kalachakra system, the inner items they represent are the ten types of energy- winds in the body.
 We follow the same fourfold procedure for purification of the substances and what they represent as we do with the outer offerings: we chase away interferences, purify into voidness, transform them into nectars, and increase them.

 Basically, what we want to accomplish by making an inner offering is to cleanse away all the shortcomings and faults of our body and what is inside it, and all the disturbing attitudes we might have about them – whether attachment or repulsion.
-We want to do this so that we can offer them to enlightenment, in the sense of use them without disturbing emotions or attitudes in order to experience intensified joy.
+We want to do this so that we can offer them to enlightenment, in the sense of using them without disturbing emotions or attitudes in order to experience intensified joy.
 More specifically, we want to be able to offer the energy-winds into the central energy channel through such practices as tummo, the inner flame.
 The sequence of visualizations that we use in the fourfold purification process represents the stages of the practice of tummo.
 Practicing these visualizations acts as a cause that will ripen into our success with tummo when we reach the complete stage of anuttarayoga tantra practice.

 Next we have the enigmatic offerings, or the secret, hidden offerings.
 They are enigmatic because they are difficult for uninitiated persons to understand correctly.
 Because of that, they need to be kept hidden or private.
 This offering is an offering of the bliss of being in union with a partner, which we imagine experiencing in conjunction with all the constructive states of mind that we have been discussing: love, compassion, bodhichitta, generosity, and a quiet fully concentrated mind – both stilled and settled and exceptionally perceptive, Most important is a correct understanding of voidness, with the purification and transformation of the ordinary appearances of everything involved.
 The enigmatic offering is certainly not the offering of the bliss from any kind of ordinary sexual union and has nothing to do with orgasm.